Automotive & Aircraft Center

 CAE analysis results for CFRP pressure vessel (left), mold (right)

 Automotive Center (AMC)

-The Automotive Center (AMC) opened in June 2008 as a comprehensive automotive technology development center playing a key role within the A&A Center.
-The AMC is conducting development with the aim of offering innovative solutions such as: weight reduction technology using carbon fiber composites and resins to help solve the issue of global warming (an urgent issue in the automobile industry), NANOALLOY™ resin based shock-absorbing materials, and interior and exterior components made with PICASUS™ metal-free, multi-layer laminate film with metallic luster.
-We provide not only materials, but broad suggestions combining processing methods, design technology and evaluation/analysis technology, and we have a system and facilities for promoting technology development while working closely with the customer.
+The Automotive Center (AMC) is a comprehensive automotive technology development center engaged in development with the aim of offering innovative solutions such as weight reduction technology using carbon fiber composites, NANOALLOY™ resin based shock-absorbing materials, and automatic driving support system components made with PICASUS™.
+We provide not only materials, but broad proposals combining processing methods, design technology and evaluation/analysis technology.

-To further expand the automotive business of the Toray Group, we have established the Toray Automotive Center Europe in the suburbs of Munich, Germany.
-In addition to project management functions, like those in Japan, for promoting joint development with related firms in Europe, the center also has capabilities ranging from prototyping and evaluation to design and analysis.
-Its aim is to pioneer new applications and expand business in Europe by proposing solutions that exploit advanced materials in collaboration with the AMC in Japan and Toray Group companies within Europe.
+The Toray Automotive Center Europe in Germany has capabilities like AMC for promoting joint development with customers in Europe.
+Its aim is to pioneer new applications and expand business in Europe by proposing solutions that utilize advanced materials in collaboration with Toray Group companies.

 We develop an understanding of the behavior of large parts when subjected to an impact load, and use this to help develop new resins and composite materials ideal for the purpose.

 We nondestructively inspect internal defects and the fiber orientation status of composite materials, and create molding conditions and component structures optimal for each material.